Parnham House

-Parnham House is a sixteenth-century Grade I listed house located about 1 mi from Beaminster in Dorset, England.
+Parnham House is a sixteenth-century Grade I listed house located in Parnham Park about 1 mi from Beaminster in Dorset, England.
 Historic England describes the house as "exceptionally important".
 In April 2017 the house was badly damaged by fire.

 History

-The original house on the site was built in the 1400s and completely rebuilt in 1552 for Robert Strode and his wife, Elizabeth Hody.
+The original house on the site was built in the 1400s and completely rebuilt in 1552 for Robert Strode and his wife, Elizabeth Gerad.
 It is one of Dorset's oldest stately homes, and the 16th-century hall and kitchen wing remained until 2017.
 The house covers an area of 37000 ft2.
 The house belonged to the Strodes for more than 200 years.
 During the English Civil War Sir John Strode's widow, Lady Ann Strode, mother of junior Lord John Strode, was killed while trying to protect the house from Roundheads under the authority of Thomas Fairfax.
 In 1810 the house was remodelled by John Nash.
 His renovations included winding staircases and stone-mullioned windows.